apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 are also Sendable.
 However, this implicit conformance is not visible outside of their defining module.
-Making a class `Sendable` is part of its public API contract, and must always be done explicitly.
+Making a type `Sendable` is part of its public API contract and must always be done explicitly.

 ```swift